Substance Use and HIV Risk

 Therapy, medicines, and other methods are available to help you stop or cut down on drinking or using drugs.
 Talk with a counselor, doctor, or other health care provider about options that might be right for you.
 To find a substance abuse treatment center near you, visit SAMHSA’s treatment locator or call 1-800-662-HELP (4357).

-- Never share needles or works.
+- Never share needles, syringes, or other drug equipment.

-- Get tested for HIV at least once a year
+- Get tested for HIV at least once a year.

 What Are Syringe Services Programs?

 Many communities have syringe services programs (SSPs).
 These are community-based programs that provide access to sterile needles and syringes, facilitate safe disposal of used syringes, and provide and link to other important services and programs such as referral to substance use disorder treatment programs; screening, care, and treatment for viral hepatitis and HIV; and education about overdose prevention and safer injection practices.

 SSPs have been demonstrated to be an effective component of a comprehensive approach to preventing HIV and viral hepatitis among people who inject drugs, while not increasing illegal drug use.
 Find a SSP near youExit Disclaimer.

 At the Intersection: HIV and Substance Use Research is a National Institute of Drug Abuse (NIDA) video series in which participants, peers, and clinicians at an SSP relate their lifesaving approach to addressing the intertwined epidemics of HIV, overdose, and addiction.